infracost/docs/docs/features/cost_policies.md

 Infracost is often used in addition to budget alerts and cost management reports to provide an addition layer of communication and protection in CI/CD.
 Engineers often find it distracting, and time-consuming to retro fix infrastructure after something has gone to production, thus it's better to help them earlier as part of their workflow.

-## Usage options
+## Usage

-Infracost supports [Open Policy Agent](#quick-start-open-policy-agent-opa) policies out of the box.
-If you're new to policy-as-code, we recommend this option as Infracost has native support for it.
-However, since the Infracost CLI can [output JSON](/docs/features/cli_commands/#examples), it can also be integrated with [HashiCorp Sentinel](#option-2-hashicorp-sentinel) and other policy checking tools such as [Conftest](https://github.com/open-policy-agent/conftest/).

-If you need help writing policy code, please join our [community Slack channel](https://www.infracost.io/community-chat), we'll help you very quickly 😄

-## Option 1: Open Policy Agent (OPA)

-The [`infracost comment`](/docs/features/cli_commands/#comment-on-pull-requests) command has native support for OPA.
-By the end of this quick start guide, you'll be able to see passing/failing policies in Infracost pull request comments (shown below) without having to install anything else.
+The [`infracost comment`](/docs/features/cli_commands/#comment-on-pull-requests) command has native support for Open Policy Agent (OPA).
+By the end of this guide, you'll be able to see passing/failing policies in Infracost pull request comments (shown below).

 <Tabs
   defaultValue="failed-opa"